25 Things Every Financial Advisor Should Know About ETFs

 The risk of an ETN leaving investors holding the bag may seem pretty remote; the issuers of these notes are often large, well capitalized banks such as Credit Suisse, UBS, and Barclays.
 And even in a less-than-stellar economic environment, the possibility of one of these firms going belly up is minimal.
 But the collapse of an ETN issuer wouldn’t be without precedent; Lehman Brothers offered a lineup of exchange-traded notes prior to its sudden bankruptcy [see ETF Hall Of Shame].

 The first generation of exchange-traded products were generally “plain vanilla” funds linked to well-known stock and bond indexes, such as the S&P 500 or Russell 2000.
-But over the last several years, an impressive string of innovation in the industry has resulted in a product lineup full of very specialized and targeted products.
+But over the late 2000s and early 2010s, an impressive string of innovation in the industry has resulted in a product lineup full of very specialized and targeted products.
 Just about every major global economy is now covered by an exchange-traded fund–and in many cases there are multiple options available.
 Targeted sector funds are becoming increasingly common; from the smartphone ETF to business development company ETNs to funds focused on the automotive industry, getting granular is not a problem [For updates on all new ETFs, sign up for the free ETFdb newsletter].

 The ETF boom has democratized entire asset classes–the surge in usage of commodity ETFs and volatility ETPs is perhaps the best example of that phenomenon.
 Growth in the space has also opened up opportunities to achieve quick, easy exposure to an investment strategy; the investment discipline ETFs from Russell offer exposure to techniques such as aggressive growth, contrarian investing, and low P/E stock selection.